 The compressor is a major component of the slush machine and also one of the most expensive components to replace.
 Damage can be caused by the compressor overheating.
 To avoid this from happening, make sure the machine is positioned in a well ventilated area.
 Allow at least a 15cm space all around the machine.
 Never allow the vents on the machine to be obstructed.

-The condenser can be accessed inside the side panel (which is easily removed).
+The condenser can be accessed inside the side panel (easy to remove).
 It collects dust and grease from the fans and if not cleared can cause problems such as stopping your solution freezing.

 To clean (which allows air to circulate), remove the side panel and brush through with a soft brush.
 A vacuum hose can also be used.